kajchang/Magic/README.md

+# Doesn't work anymore with the new version of Steam because profile's friends are hidden by default.

 # st4ck analysis

 Have you ever noticed that if you continuously follow your highest-level steam friend and then their highest-level steam friend and so on, most of the time, you'll find St4ck, the highest level Steam account, at the top of the pile?